Here’s everything you need to know about interest-only home loans

-Interest only home loans can be an effective strategy for both investors and home owners.
-But what are the benefits and pitfalls of these loans and how can you find the right option for you?
+Interest-only home loans can be an effective strategy for both investors and homeowners.
+But what are the benefits and pitfalls of these loans, and how can you find the right option for you?

-What is an interest only home loan?
+What is an interest-only home loan?

-Smaller repayments: The minimum you are required to pay is lower during the interest only period.
+Smaller repayments: The minimum you are required to pay is lower during the interest-only period.
 This can be beneficial if you are:

-Lower repayments will take the pressure off in the short term but you know you will be in a better financial position down the track.
-For instance, you are back to one income after the birth of a child, with your partner returning to work in 2 years’ time.
+- Currently on a tight budget: Lower repayments will take the pressure off in the short term, but you know you will be in a better financial position down the track.
+For instance, you are back to one income after the birth of a child, with your partner returning to work in two years’ time.

-This may be to fund to purchase another property, for renovations or make lifestyle purchases like a holiday, caravan or boat.
+- Wanting to build your savings quickly: This may be to purchase another property, for renovations, or make lifestyle purchases like a holiday, caravan or boat.

-Some people choose to put their extra cash towards other investments to help build their wealth like purchasing shares and managed funds.
+- Looking to invest elsewhere: Some people choose to put their extra cash towards other investments to help build their wealth, like purchasing shares and managed funds.
 It also allows more diversification of assets outside the family home.

-To get into the property market, many home buyers use up all their savings to pay for the deposit and expenses involved like stamp duty.
-This leaves nothing spare for the unexpected like losing your job, illness or major unexpected expense.
-Interest only repayments initially can allow them to build their savings back up more quickly.
+- Wanting to build an emergency fund: To get into the property market, many home buyers use up all their savings to pay for the deposit and expenses involved like stamp duty.
+This leaves nothing spare for the unexpected, like losing your job, illness or major expenses.
+Interest-only repayments initially can allow you to build your savings back up more quickly.

 DID YOU KNOW?